acidanthera/OpenCorePkg/Utilities/TestAtapiPath/README.md

 # ATAPI device path regression test

-Build and run the actual `OcDevicePathLib` generic resolver with mocked firmware
+Build and run `OcDevicePathLib` with mocked firmware protocols:
-protocols:

 ```sh
 make DEBUG=1 SANITIZE=1 WERROR=1
 ./TestAtapiPath
 ```

-The tests enter through `OcFixAppleBootDevicePath`, including whole-disk paths, partition/APFS/file suffixes, and a hibernation image path.
-They verify that the complete suffix is retained, already working ATA/SATA/NVMe paths stay unchanged, ambiguous or unsuitable disks are ignored, and a replacement must resolve.
-Direct node-API tests also exercise successful replacement, restoration of the original allocation/cursor, and committed-context cleanup under the sanitizers.
-Pool allocation counters verify that each resolver call releases temporary paths and that no allocations remain after the test suite.
+The tests cover ATAPI expansion with disk, partition, APFS and file suffixes, extended ATAPI nodes, multiple instances, removable NVMe disks, and firmware paths without media metadata.
+Partition handles are excluded by their device paths.
+Working paths remain unchanged, ambiguous matches are rejected, and the replacement must resolve through Block I/O.

+Allocation counters check the original-path cleanup, including an existing VirtIO expansion.
+Context tests cover rollback, committed cleanup, a direct node call without a restore context, and ACPI correction followed by ATAPI expansion through the generic resolver.

 An optional argument accepts a private raw `boot-image` fixture.
-It is tested through the same generic API; machine-specific fixtures must not be published.
+Machine-specific fixtures are not included in the repository.

-The host environment stubs unrelated partition-based short-form expansion;
+The host environment stubs partition-based short-form expansion; it runs the actual ATAPI and VirtIO node handlers.
-these tests exercise the ATAPI replacement, not that existing expansion code.